 If one AirPod suddenly stops working there is a quick fix for the issue.

 While AirPods work perfectly a majority of the time, they aren’t perfect.
-One of the more common issues we’ve heard about is where one AirPod buds stops producing audio.
-It’s an annoying problem, but you probably don’t need a replacement.
+One of the more common issues we’ve heard about is a situation where one AirPods bud stops producing audio.
+It’s an annoying problem, but you probably don’t need to buy a replacement.

 How to Fix One AirPod Not Working

 First, you’ll need to grab your iPhone or iPad.
 Once you’ve got your phone or tablet in hand, here are the next steps you need to take.